Toyota A engine: Fourth Generation "Silver Top"

 The fourth-generation 4A-GE engine was produced from 1991 to 1995.
 It has silver cam covers with chrome lettering, hence the nickname "silver top".
 This engine yet again features a completely new cylinder head which uses five valves per cylinder instead of four.
 It uses Toyota's Variable Valve Timing (VVT) system on the intake cam, an increased compression ratio (10.5:1), and the intake system was replaced with a short manifold with individual throttles and velocity stacks, however the vane-type airflow meter was retained, requiring the use of a plenum.
 The previous 16-valve head used a sharply curved intake port, while the 20-valve engine used a very upright straight port.
 This engine produces 160 PS at 7,400 rpm with 16.5 kgm of torque at 5,200 rpm.

+In South Africa, the 7A-FE engine was used in place of the 20-valve 4A-GE engine in 1993 despite other countries (except North America) moving towards the new engine, as South African fuel was not suitable at the time for the 20-valve 4A-GE engines.
+The 20-valve 4A-GE engine would eventually arrive in the Corolla RXi and RSi in the "black top" revision in 1997.